paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-045-congressional-pay-and-benefits.md

 #### Effective Date of 2019 Amendment
 Amendment by Pub.
 L. 116–94 effective on the later of the first day of the first applicable pay period beginning on or after Jan.
 1, 2020, or the first day of the first applicable pay period beginning on or after Dec.
 20, 2019, see section 212(c) of Pub.
 L. 116–94, set out as a note under [section 282b of this title](./chapter-009-office-of-legislative-counsel.md#section-282b).

-#### Speaker Pelosi, December 30, 2022
+#### Speaker Johnson, January 17, 2025
 Pursuant to the authority vested in the Speaker by section 311(d) of the Legislative Branch Appropriations Act, 1988, as amended by section 212(b) of the Legislative Branch Appropriations Act, 2020 ([2 U.S.C.
-4532](./chapter-045-congressional-pay-and-benefits.md#section-4532)), in order to ensure parity of treatment between employees of the House of Representatives and certain other employees of the Government, it is hereby—
+4532](./chapter-045-congressional-pay-and-benefits.md#section-4532)), in order to ensure parity of treatment and preserve an appropriate pay relationship between employees of the House of Representatives and certain other employees of the Government, it is hereby–

 Ordered,

 #### pay for specified positions
 SEC.
-1. (a) The annual rate of pay for the Clerk, the Sergeant-at-Arms, the Chief Administrative Officer, the Chaplain, the General Counsel to the House, the Inspector General, the Director of Interparliamentary Affairs, the Attending Physician, and one additional position in the Office of the Sergeant at Arms with duties related to emergency preparedness, planning and operations is $212,100.
+1. (a) The annual rate of pay for the Clerk, the Sergeant-at-Arms, the Chief Administrative Officer, the Chaplain, the General Counsel to the House, the Inspector General, the Director of Interparliamentary Affairs, the Attending Physician, and one additional position in the Office of the Sergeant at Arms with duties related to emergency preparedness, planning and operations shall be equal to the annual rate of basic pay for level II of the Executive Schedule under [section 5313 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim), United States Code, including any adjustment to such rate after the date of this Order [Jan.
+17, 2025].

 (b) Subject to the maximum established under subsection (a), the annual rate of pay for the following positions is subject to the approval of the Speaker: